 - 1. Start the engine.

-- 2. Select (s) and (m)
+- 2. Select and see .

-- 3. Switch the fan and temperature controls to maximum.
+- 3. Switch the tan and temperature controls to maximum.

 To rapidly remove exterior frost or ice from the windshield (on very cold days), first select .
 Once the windshield is clear, select to avoid fogging the windows.